Construction

 Construction Underway at Chimney Hollow

-Northern Water's Municipal Subdistrict selected Barnard Construction Company, Inc. as the General Contractor for the new Chimney Hollow Dam and reservoir appurtenances located in Larimer County.
+Northern Water's Municipal Subdistrict selected Barnard Construction Company, Inc. as the General Contractor for the Chimney Reservoir Project, located in Larimer County.
 Barnard and the Municipal Subdistrict entered into a contract in December 2019.
-Primary components for Chimney Hollow Dam and Reservoir include:
+Primary components for Chimney Hollow Reservoir include:

-• Chimney Hollow Dam will be a rockfill structure with a hydraulic asphaltic concrete (HAC) core approximately 350 feet tall.
+• Chimney Hollow main dam will be a rockfill structure with a hydraulic asphaltic concrete (HAC) core approximately 350 feet tall.
 The main dam will contain approximately 12 million cubic yards of rockfill and 75,000 cubic yards of asphaltic concrete.
-Rockfill and aggregates will be sourced from within the reservoir footprint.
-A two-row grout curtain and consolidation grouting will be required for foundation preparation.
+Rockfill and aggregates will be sourced from within the reservoir footprint at the on-site quarry.
+A two-row grout curtain and consolidation grouting are required for foundation preparation.

-• A combined reservoir inlet and outlet consisting of a submerged single-level inlet, a 2,000-foot tunnel under the right (east) abutment of the dam with a 72-inch diameter steel-lined, concrete-encased conduit with access to the centrally located valve chamber from downstream.
+• A combined reservoir inlet and outlet consisting of a submerged single-level inlet, a tunnel under the right (east) abutment of the dam with a steel-lined, concrete-encased conduit with access to the centrally located valve chamber from downstream.

-• A 5,000-foot-long concrete spillway on the left (west) abutment with stilling basin to convey a peak discharge of about 850 cubic feet per second peak.
+• A 5,000-foot-long concrete spillway on the left (west) abutment with stilling basin.
 The spillway contains approximately 7,000 cubic yards of concrete.

-• Water conveyance facilities include new buried pipelines connecting the Chimney Hollow Reservoir's inlet/outlet to the Bald Mountain Tunnel and Carter Lake Pressure Conduit (approximately 7,500 feet of 72-inch steel pipe) and a valve house consisting of energy dissipation facilities to control flow and pressure into and out of the reservoir.
+• Water conveyance facilities include new buried pipelines connecting the Chimney Hollow Reservoir's inlet/outlet to the Bald Mountain Tunnel and Carter Lake Pressure Conduit and a valve house consisting of energy dissipation facilities to control flow and pressure into and out of the reservoir.

 Construction Site Blasting Schedule